Psykotikism/Mutant_Tanks/INFORMATION.md

 			// Base health given to all Mutant Tanks.
 			// Note: Tank's health limit on any difficulty is 1,000,000.
 			// Note: Disable this setting if it conflicts with other plugins.
-			// Note: Depending on the setting for "Multiply Health", the Mutant Tank's health will be multiplied based on player count.
+			// Note: Depending on the value of the "Multiply Health" setting, the Mutant Tank's health will be multiplied based on player count.
+			// Note: This setting can be used for standard Tanks.
 			// Note: This setting can be overridden for each Mutant Tank under the "Health" section of their settings.
 			// --
 			// Minimum: 0 (OFF)